Explore places that gave rise to the Underground Railroad movement in Lancaster County and Southeastern Pennsylvania

 During these journeys, heritage travelers will examine the impact of anti-slavery activities and the rise of Abolitionism in the Southeastern Pennsylvania Region along the Mason-Dixon Line, which divided the free Commonwealth of Pennsylvania from the slave-holding states to the south.

-In this scene are many important clues to these early activities in the fight against the institution of slavery.
+In this beautiful landscape painting are many important clues to better understand why this the region has risen in prominence as the location of some of the earliest organized activities in the fight against the institution of slavery.

 We see here a shallow, rocky section of the Susquehanna River some 20 miles north of the Mason Dixon Line, just upstream from the towns of Columbia and Wrightsville, Pennsylvania.
 This location has long been an important crossing point in this major river that flows south and feeds the Chesapeake Bay.
 A ferry began operation here in the 1730’s.
 This illustration nearly a century later shows a man rowing across the river, an early and dangerous means to navigate currents and rocks.
 In the background, we see the Pennsylvania Canal, which opened in 1830, hugging the eastern shore.
 In the distance is the second great bridge linking these river towns—the world’s longest wooden covered span in 1834.
 That same year heralded the start of the Philadelphia and Columbia Railroad, the second railroad chartered in the United States.
 This key technological achievement in engineering, manufacturing and transportation had its western terminus at the bridge which allowed river crossing to the west.
 And the railroad linked here to the southern terminus of the Canal, which also linked with incline planes over the Appalachian Mountains, allowing travel from Philadelphia to Pittsburgh in 3 and a half days.
 These connections greatly influenced the paths of explorers, armies, westbound settlers, and African Americans seeking freedom from slavery.
 Anti-slavery activities here can be traced to the late 1700’s.
 Around 1815–1820, hundreds of enslaved workers were freed at Columbia by Virginia plantation owners.
 Courageous blacks and whites helped formerly enslaved freedom seekers to elude the ever-present bounty hunters who followed so many to this key river crossing.
 Such efforts along the Lower Susquehanna were among the earliest stirrings of a movement that by the late 1830’s had become known as the “underground railroad”—a secret network to freedom.